a4099181/vagrant-officeVM/README.md

 >   `get-module | ? { $_.ModuleType -eq "Script" } | ? { $_.Version -eq "0.0" } | select -expand ExportedCommands`
 >   But keep the eyes open.
 Maybe it give you some more than I expect.
 >   Hint: Get-Help is your friend ;) if you want to know more about any function.
+> * choco.config files are removed.
+All lists of choco packages are migrated to configuration files.
 >
 >   All about encryption stays untouched.
 Everything is alreade described in README.
 It may be changed soon.